AMWA-TV/bcp-007-01/docs/Overview.md

 ### NDI

-This document uses the term "NDI" when referring to all NDI variants, and specify "NDI Full Bandwidth", "NDI HX", "NDI HX2", or "NDI HX3" where the text applies to specific NDI variants.
+This document uses the term "NDI" when referring to all NDI variants, and specify "NDI High Bandwidth", "NDI HX", "NDI HX2", or "NDI HX3" where the text applies to specific NDI variants.

 ## Native NDI Model